 That said, they’re also extremely capable contenders when you want to concentrate on your subject and let the camera’s auto settings do the rest.
 Flexibility is further offered by the ability to swap the lens in use for many of the examples listed, and often compatibility with accessories such as flashguns.

 But which is the best enthusiast-level digital camera to suit your photographic needs?
 We’ve rounded up a selection of our recommendations to hopefully point you in the right direction.
+And Sony, please hurry up with the long-rumored new Sony A7000, as that sounds terrific!

 1. Nikon D7500